bpython/bsite/content/pages/homepage.rst

 .. image:: /images/full-demo.gif
     :alt: full-demo gif

-`bpython` is a fancy interface to the Python interpreter for Linux, BSD, OS X and Windows (with some work). `bpython` is released under the MIT License.
+`bpython` is a fancy interface to the Python interpreter for Linux, BSD, macOS and Windows (with some work). `bpython` is released under the MIT License.
 It has the following (special) features: